MTI-2023-TALA/Socra/README.md

 - The architecture of the project is a basic architecture.
 You can add route in the parcours.route.ts file, and add every function in the interface so that the testing is easier.

 - For the keyword search part, the class is self-sufficient, you can easily change it and it will affect the search part.

+- When pushing, the CI will run all the tests to ensure that there is no regression, as well as a lint verification and a build.
+We can only advise you to install a pre-commit hook (husky for example) to check that even before the push.